 In his view, the European Green Deal and the European Commission’s “Fit for 55” package to facilitate a 55 percent cut in greenhouse gas emissions by 2030 can be seen as an opportunity for the recycling industry.
 “It is very important that we sit at the table when politicians are developing new rules or we run the risk of theorists trying to explain to the experts in our industry how recycling functions.”

 Marketwise, he said, there is strong demand for scrap all over Europe.
+European aluminium billet premiums are increasing amid a continuous supply deficit.
 Availability of quality scrap is very tight.
 European secondary aluminium alloy prices, like the 226 ingot price, are steady as well.
 This also applies to the copper market and to other metals.
-The only dark clouds are over the freight market and just like metals, the shortage of freight options this year has led to higher logistic costs, he noted.
+Owing to very short supply and availability, it has been a seller’s market so far this year.
+The only dark clouds are over the freight market.
+Just like metals, the shortage of freight options this year has led to higher logistic costs, he noted.

 Leopoldo Clemente, LCD Trading S.R.L (ITA), Board Member of the BIR non-ferrous metals division said this has been a hot summer so far for domestic non-ferrous metals operators in Italy who, as never before, are managing considerable operational complexities and “who are preparing to face the latter part of the year with creativity, flexibility and determination.”
 In fact, 2021 has been a stimulating year that could be taken as a reference point for many market “experiments”, he noted.
 “One stimulus has certainly been the automotive sector - an important source of scrap and a flagship industry for Italy.
 This needs at least one million cars in production to maintain its supply chains while producing just over 500,000 units.
 Part of the sector is destined in the near future for a transformation given the growth of electric vehicles; indeed, car components themselves will face a phase of investment and conversion to adapt to this shift towards electric mobility,” Clemente stated, adding that their indomitable operators have the same desire and enthusiasm to develop new relationships and opportunities and to grow.
 “The mood is positive despite persistent and considerable stress on pricing.”